We Go The Extra Distance For Our Clients

 If your loved one’s death was caused by a criminal act, you may have grounds to file a wrongful death lawsuit on their behalf.
-An Atlanta wrongful death attorney can ensure that your rights are protected and that you receive justice for your grief.
+A Sandy Springs wrongful death attorney can ensure that your rights are protected and that you receive justice for your grief.

 Who Can File a Wrongful Death Claim in Georgia?

 Georgia state law allows the following parties to file a wrongful death lawsuit:

 - If there’s no surviving spouse, then the surviving child(ren) can file.

 - If there’s no surviving spouse or child(ren), then the victim’s parents can file.

 - If there are no surviving parents, spouse, or children, then the personal representative of the decedent’s estate can file.

 Georgia law states that no other surviving family member (such as a sibling, grandparent, cousin, etc.) can file a wrongful death lawsuit.
 It must be one of the aforementioned parties.